 The Boy Who Never Gave Up

 20-year-old Babu, from Snehagram, Krishnagiri is the only HIV athlete who participated in the Laguna Phuket International Marathon in Thailand at the age of 15.
 Babu lost his parents to HIV but never succumbed to his fate.
-Discrimination in society at multiple levels and the stigma associated with HIV couldn’t stop him from pursuing a life of his dreams.
+Discrimination in society at multiple levels and the stigma associated with HIV couldn’t stop him from pursuing the life of his dreams.
 He found his love for life in running.
 An activity that he started to keep himself fit has now become his passion and a way to spread awareness in youth that HIV is not the end.

 This world and the people who struggle with HIV need more role models like Babu who don't just understand the challenges of living with such illnesses but have also experienced them day in and day out.

 Babu strongly believes that nothing should stop people from pursuing their dreams, not even HIV.
 With this cause in his heart, he works closely with children and youth in the Snehagram Charitable trust.
 He helps them identify their dreams, adopt a healthy lifestyle and carve a path for their future.
 This world and the people who struggle with HIV need more role models like him who don't just understand the challenges of living with such illnesses but have also experienced them day in and day out.
-Role models who made a choice of taking charge of their lives and giving a new meaning and shape to it irrespective of their circumstances.
+Role models who made a choice of taking charge of their lives and giving new meaning and shape to it irrespective of their circumstances.

-Babu had this realization at an early age and he is currently supporting Snehagram in launching a fellowship program to create a network of role models like him, who will come together to mentor HIV infected children on a path of health, happiness and success.
+Babu had this realization at an early age and he is currently supporting Snehagram in launching a fellowship program to create a network of role models like him, who will come together to mentor HIV-infected children on a path of health, happiness, and success.

 A Humanist From North East

 The 27-year-old Mathanmi was born in Imphal.
 He pursued his Master's degree from the prestigious Delhi School of Social Work and had an opportunity to settle for a high paycheque in any metropolitan in the country or abroad.
-Mathanmi instead chose to return to Kamjong and establish his own organisation - Recognise Rise and Empower Association (RREA).
+Mathanmi instead chose to return to Kamjong and establish his own organization - Recognise Rise and Empower Association (RREA).

 He believes that building local leadership is the way forward for the development of rural regions of the country.
-He is a strong advocate of building leaders from the community, for the community and with the community to bring transformational and sustainable change in the region.
+He is a strong advocate of building leaders from the community, for the community, and with the community to bring transformational and sustainable change in the region.
 This is exactly what Mathanmi chose to do himself.
 His knowledge of his community and belief that the needs and aspirations of the community should be addressed by the locals, made him stay back rather than migrate.

 Mathanmi is on a mission to create many more such leaders and to be able to do that he has recently launched a fellowship program called Teach for North East.
-He envisions that through his fellowship, one day every child will have access to quality education and take ownership of their region towards growth, peace and prosperity.
+He envisions that through his fellowship, one day every child will have access to quality education and take ownership of their region towards growth, peace, and prosperity.

 These are the stories of HOPE.
 Hope that an empowered local youth has an agency to bring change.
 Hope to bridge the gap between different sections of society.
-Hope to reach out to the most marginalised communities.
+Hope to reach out to the most marginalized communities.
 Hope to travel to the last mile.

 “We keep saying that we must spread awareness about issues that matter to the world but the people who suffer do not need awareness, they are the most aware because they are the ones experiencing it every day.
 What they need is to be empowered.” - Tejaram Mali, founder of Manthan Sansthan and an Alumni of TFIx incubation program

 This is exactly what the TFIx incubated teaching Fellowship programs are working towards.
-To create a movement of leaders at all levels (Students, youth and Entrepreneurs), which is of the locals, by the locals and for the locals towards reducing the gap of inequity by creating a change that is relevant, contextual and sustainable through the medium of education.
+To create a movement of leaders at all levels (Students, youth, and Entrepreneurs), which is of the locals, by the locals, and for the locals towards reducing the gap of inequity by creating a change that is relevant, contextual, and sustainable through the medium of education.

 About The Writer

 Neha joined the Teach For India Fellowship in 2015.
 Post fellowship she worked with Teach For India as a Program Manager for 2 years.
 She is an Engineer and an MBA graduate.
 She worked in the automotive and construction equipment sector for 4 years prior to her journey with Teach For India.
-She joined TFIx team to get a deeper understanding of the education landscape in India.
+She joined the TFIx team to get a deeper understanding of the education landscape in India.
 Presently she is working closely with 2 Entrepreneurs in rural Maharashtra and 2 Entrepreneurs working in rural Karnataka.
-Neha is an avid reader and eloquent writer.
+Neha is an avid reader and an eloquent writer.
 She also finds time to meditate and travel.